blakerouse/sshai/README.md

 # SSH AI
-SSH AI is an MCP server that runs locally on your host that provides the ability to SSH into host and perform actions.
+SSH AI is an MCP server that runs locally on your host that provides the ability to add and remove hosts that you can SSH into and perform commands.

 ## Tools

+- Add host
+  - Adds a host
+- Remove host
+  - Removes a host
+- Get OS Info
+  - Shows the OS information of the hosts
+- Update OS Info
-- Check for Updates
+  - Updates the cached OS information of the hosts
+- Perform Command
-  - Checks if any updates are available on the host.
+  - Performs the command on the provided hosts

 ## Limitations

-- Only supports Ubuntu with APT
+- Only supports Linux
 - Only supports username/password SSH
 - Ignores host keys